How to Remove Office 365 Subscription from PC? Here’s How

 Q2.
 Will removing Office affect my OneDrive or Outlook data?

 Uninstalling Office won’t delete your files, but you’ll lose access to apps like Outlook and Excel.
-So its important to export Office 365 mailboxes data locally to ensure continued access.
+So it’s important to export Office 365 mailboxes data locally to ensure continued access.

 Q3.
 Can I reinstall Microsoft 365 after uninstalling?